Esri/esri-loader/README.md

 ### Loading Styles

 Before you can use the ArcGIS API in your app, you'll need to load the styles that correspond to the version you are using.
 Just like the ArcGIS API modules, you'll probably want to [lazy load](#lazy-loading-the-arcgis-api-for-javascript) the styles only once they are needed by the application.
-The easiest way to do that is to pass the `css` option to `loadModules()`:
+The easiest way to do that is to pass `css` option to `loadModules()`:

 ```js
 import { loadModules } from 'esri-loader';